eleloya23/dotfiles/README.md

 ### **apps/cli**

-This file contains all the command line utilities this script is gonna install.
+The Command Line Utilities this script is gonna install.

 ```
 git